nayyer-raza/GWSkyNet-Multi/README.md

 To set up the environment with the required packages you can use either the provided yml file (conda) or txt file (pip).
 The following commands should accomplish this: `$ conda env create --file gwskynet_multi_predictions.yml` or `$ python3 -m pip install -r requirements.txt`

-If the user has the candidate event name, then the script [GWSkyNet_Multi_predict](scripts/GWSkyNet_Multi_predict.py) can be executed with the event name provided as an argument, which will download the BAYESTAR FITS file from GraceDB, make the predictions, and save the results.
+If the user has the candidate event name, then the script [GWSkyNet_Multi_predict](scripts/GWSkyNet_Multi_predict.py) can be executed with the event name provided as an argument, which will download the BAYESTAR FITS file from GraceDB, make the predictions, and save the results (e.g., `$ python GWSkyNet_Multi_predict.py --superevent-id S240422ed`).
 Run the script with `--help` to see other argument details.

 If the user wishes to launch a listener that uses a GCN stream for LVK public alerts, and then make predictions once a candidate CBC event alert is issued, then the script [LVK_alert_stream_and_predict](scripts/LVK_alert_stream_and_predict.py) can be executed.
 Note that the user's GCN client ID and client secret for the stream must be provided.
 If these have not already been set up, see the "Account Creation and Credential Generation" section at https://emfollow.docs.ligo.org/userguide/tutorial/receiving/gcn.html.